mobfarm/FastPdfKit/README.md

 ## Changelog

+### Update 3.3 (February 8, 2012)
+* Improved support for the new retina iPad
+* Fixed (contained) a crash occurring when the pdf provokes a transform stack buffer underflow

 ### Update 3.2.4 (January 30, 2012)
 * Changed font cache again.
 This should avoid a few cases of creshes due to an NULL font name;